Headlines

 Here are some strategies to think about:

-- Build peer support groups for neurodiverse employees to connect and share stories, building a community feeling.
+• Build peer support groups for neurodiverse employees to connect and share stories, creating a sense of community.

 These DEI innovation strategies do more than help one person.
 When businesses focus on being open to neurodiversity, they boost not just their team but their whole creative and collaborative culture, too.
 Being diverse in leadership can make a company stand out as a pioneer, pulling in talent from all backgrounds.